muhammad-rz/expense-tracker-react/README.md

 # Expense Tracker (React)

 This is a simple expense tracker with React.
-It uses functional components with hooks and the context API
+It uses functional components with React Hooks (UseState, UseReducer, useContext)

 ## Usage
 ```